Call

 The Energy Savings Opportunity Scheme (ESOS) is a government directive that began in 2014.
 It is mandatory for certain businesses, to ensure they are making all efforts to increase their energy efficiency and reduce carbon emissions.

 The Environment Agency is the scheme’s UK administrator and requires businesses to record and report on their energy consumption.
-This is split into Phases 1-4, with 1 and 2 having already having been completed and Phase 3 coming to an end in 2023.
+This is split into Phases 1-4, with 1, 2 and 3 now completed.

 ESOS Phase 4